Found a Kitten?

 Interested in Becoming a Foster Parent?

-If you want to become a foster parent, please complete the online Foster Application
+If you want to become a foster parent, please complete the online Foster Application.

 If you have questions about caring for orphaned kittens, let us know!
 Wenatchee Valley Humane Society is always available as a resource.